 Plant the right flowers now to keep your garden gorgeous all summer long, even during the long, hot days.

-The following sun-loving, heat-tolerant blooms look great spring through fall no matter how sticky and hot the weather gets.
+The following sun-loving, heat-tolerant blooms look great and work in most gardens and containers spring through fall no matter how sticky and hot the weather gets.

 7 Heat-Loving Flowers

 Get a taste of the tropics with mandevilla’s big, bold flowers.
 They bloom in shades of red, pink and white.

 For non-stop blooming varieties, try Rio Dipladenias, pictured above.
 These easy-care tropical flowers surrounded by glossy green foliage need very little maintenance, but they do require full sun.
 They’re disease- and insect-resistant and can take drought conditions.
 Rios make the perfect addition to your garden, containers or hanging baskets for a change of pace.